Come and live with Bow Arts in Thamesmead

-Bow Arts has been providing a unique scheme of affordable accommodation for artists designers and makers since 2007.
+Bow Arts has been providing a unique scheme of low cost accommodation for artists designers and makers since 2007.

 Utilising what would otherwise be empty properties, over the past decade this scheme has enabled hundreds of artists and creative workers to access truly affordable space to live, and work in.
 The access to affordable space and reduction in monthly outgoings has enabled artists to focus more time on their primary creative practice, and has also enabled many on this scheme a route to more stable long term housing.

 In addition, Bow Arts has invested significant sums back into the local community in Bow and Poplar, utilising surplus income through structured programmes of education and arts programmes directly involving local residents and young people.

-Our carefully selected artist communities have in turn through their active presence on site helped create a more lively positive atmosphere on the estates where they are based, and generated their own local projects.
+Our carefully selected artist, designer and maker communities have in turn through their active presence on site helped create a more lively positive atmosphere on the estates where they are based, and generated their own local projects.